larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 18:10
 or the spotlight of perception on your feet.
 You are now perceiving what was happening there, 18:15 what was being sensed there.
 The sensation was happening all along however.
-So while sensation is not negotiable 18:24 you can't change your receptors unless you adopt some new technology, perception is under the control of your attention.
-Multi-Tasking Is Real
+So ==while sensation is not negotiable 18:24 you can't change your receptors unless you adopt some new technology, perception is under the control of your attention.== Multi-Tasking Is Real
 18:32
 And the way to think about attention is it's like a spotlight, except it's not one spotlight.
 18:38
-You actually have two attentional spotlights.
+==You actually have two attentional spotlights.
 Anyone that tells you you can't multitask, tell them they're wrong.
 18:44
 And if they disagree with you tell them to contact me because in old world primates of which humans are, 18:52